kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

     └── mysql-client-key.pem
 ```

-Make sure you named files exactly as they are expected inside the container!
-Now you can configure using certificates by mounting the whole `"${HOME}/certs` directory:
+Ensure that you named the files exactly as they are expected inside the container.
+Now, you can configure the container using certificates by mounting the whole `"${HOME}/certs` directory:

 ```
 docker container run <some-options> \